 An ACD’s body reflects the lean, coiled energy resting beneath a double coat.
 While not stocky or brawny, his evenly proportioned, solid frame supports power and endurance, standing about 19 inches tall at the withers, and weighing between 35 and 50 pounds.
 The outer coat is short and bristly, while the soft under coat provides insulation from temperature extremes.

-An Australian cattle dog’s colors represent his multicultural heritage, including Dalmatian, collie, and wild Australian dingoes lineage.
+An Australian cattle dog's colors represent his multicultural heritage, including dalmatian, collie, and wild Australian dingo lineage.
 His fur pattern is either mottled or speckled, with shades of white, gray, blue, black, or red, which creates a striking appearance.
 No two coats are ever quite the same, but one consistent element on many cattle dogs is a contrasting color patch over one or both eyes that differs from the muzzle hue.

 Some people think putting dogs through obedience training stifles their carefree natures.
-But all canines require proper positive guidance—especially Australian cattle dogs.
+But all canines require proper positive reinforcement and guidance—especially Australian cattle dogs.
 They have keen intellects, are exceptional problem-solvers, and take guarding responsibilities seriously.
 ACDs have a boundless energy and agility, as well as unlimited learning potential.

-Basic dog training in specific activities such as tracking, obedience, and agility games help teach him that you’re the herd leader asking him to do an important job, and also encourages strong mental and physical health.
+Basic dog training in specific activities such as tracking, obedience, and agility games helps teach him that you're the herd leader asking him to do an important job, and also encourages strong mental and physical health.
 Try him on a doggie obstacle course filled with bean poles, high jumps, ladders, and tunnels.
-In 30 seconds, he’ll complete it and be ready for more!
+In 30 seconds, he'll complete it and be ready for more!
 Some ACDs even learn to put their toys away after playtime.

 Imagine an Australian cattle dog roaming the wide expanse of the bleak outback.
 From sunrise to dusk, he's managing his herd, scanning for threats, and following through on any other tasks his owner might have.
 With this scenario in mind, it's easy to see why he would never be happy in an apartment or waiting hours on end for his humans to come home.

-If he’s not with you on task, reinforce his home environment with high, secure fencing so that he can play fetch and other backyard games safely without chasing wildlife or passing cars.
+If he's not with you on task, reinforce his home environment with high, secure fencing so he can play fetch and other backyard games safely without chasing wildlife or passing cars.
 Many cattle dog owners tell tales of them springing over a 6-foot high fence with a good running start, especially while leaping for a Frisbee.